ACE-Merging: Data-Free Model Merging with Adaptive Covariance Estimation: Methodology

+as the task-specific second-order proxy.
+This centering removes the rank-one mean component across output dimensions, so that $\widehat{\Sigma}_t$ better captures task-specific second-order structure.
+The proportionality constant affects only the overall scale and therefore cancels in the subsequent closed-form merge.

-However, directly using this empirical estimator introduces several challenges, including scale imbalance, covariance degeneracy, and instability in heterogeneous task settings.
-To address these issues, we propose \acem, which comprises three key components: (1) an adaptive covariance normalization scheme that balances task energy scales and stabilizes inversion; (2) a robust covariance estimator with a collective structural prior; and (3) an optional spectral refinement step that corrects structural imbalances in highly diverse task sets.
-The following sections detail each component in turn.
+Directly using this estimator, however, raises several practical issues, including scale imbalance across tasks, ill-conditioned aggregation, and instability under strong heterogeneity.
+To address these issues, we propose \acem, which consists of three components: (1) adaptive covariance normalization to balance task scales and stabilize inversion; (2) a collective structural prior to inject shared geometry across tasks; and (3) an optional spectral refinement step for highly heterogeneous settings.
+We describe each component below.